pengmai/activity-analysis-artifact/README.md

 docker cp activity-ubuntu:/home/evaluator/precision.pdf .
 ```

-#### Interpretation
+#### Interpretation (Section 8.2)

 The precision plot should be *exactly identical* to Figure 11 in the paper, modulo the result for LBM as noted below.
-The key claims are that the modular analysis (Func.
-Summaries) finds the same number of inactive instructions as the whole-program variant, and that both variants find the same or slightly more inactive instructions than the prior informal analysis.

 > [!NOTE]
 > Due to a mistake in the submitted version, the LBM benchmark precision should be 32%, not 23%, for all analysis variants.
 However, the claim that all three analyses produce the same number of inactive instructions for this benchmark is unchanged.

+> Claim: The modular activity analysis is just as precise as the whole-program activity analysis.
+Furthermore, both the modular and whole-program analyses find as many or more inactive instructions than Enzyme's informal analysis.

+The Whole Program and Func.
+Summaries should find exactly the same number of inactive instructions for all benchmarks.
+For all benchmarks, both analyses should find equally many or more inactive instructions than the Informal analysis.

-### Run-time performance
+### Run-time performance (Section 8.3)

-The `measure_runtimes.py` script can be used
+The `measure_runtimes.py` script can be used to run all or specific benchmarks and variants.
+The script merely invokes the given compiled benchmark with appropriate arguments, parses the reported kernel execution time, and serializes the results.

+After each benchmark/variant, intermediate runtimes are saved to a TSV file (`runtimes.tsv` by default), and Figure 12 from the paper is produced (`runtimes.pdf` by default).
+Both the TSV file and plot location can be overwritten via the CLI.

 ```sh
 # Run all benchmarks and variants